The Ultimate Guide To Call Centre Quality Assurance

 Armed with your definitive list of metrics and KPIs, the next step is to create evaluation forms that will drive your quality assurance programme on the ground.

-When it comes to evaluation forms (a.k.a. scorecards) the bottom line is that you get out what you put in, or to be more brutal: garbage in = garbage out.
-Which is why it is crucial that you identify and include the key line items that deliver the answers you are seeking.
+When it comes to evaluation forms (aka scorecards) the bottom line is that you get out what you put in, or to be more brutal: garbage in = garbage out.
+Which is why you must identify and include the key line items that deliver the answers you’re looking for.

 Broadly speaking, you’ll need to cover: